-Standard 6: Professio nal Learning and Ethica al Practice The candidate uses fo oundational knowledg e of the field and the p rofessional Ethical Princi ples and Practice Standards to inform special education practice, to engage in lifelong learning, and to advance the profession.
+Standard 6: Professio nal Learning and Ethic al Practice rofessional Ethical Princi ples and Practice Standards to inform special education practice, to engage in lifelong learning, and to advance the profession.
 3 - Target 2 - Acceptable 1 - Unacceptable Rating Performance Indicators 6.1 Candidate practices reflect professional Standards of Ethical Principles and Practice.
 Consistently demonstrates professional and ethical practices across roles and contexts.
 Consults with mentors for some decisions regarding professional and ethical practices across roles and contexts.
 Rarely consults mentors and sometimes demonstrates unprofessional and questionable ethical practices .
 Performance is consistent with current special education laws, policies and ethical practices.
 Respects privacy and confidentiality of students and families.
 Attends and participates in school wide, building-level and classroom meetings with other professionals and parents/guardians (Committee on Special Education, School Based Intervention Team, Response to Intervention team, Transition planning team).
 Can explain Special education policies, procedures and processes as they relate to students with disabilities.
 Continually reflects on and adjusts practice 6.2 Candidate understands how foundational knowledge and current issues influence professional practice.
 Can articulate the rights of students and families, and roles and responsibilities of professionals that serve them and interpret these in light of current issues.
 Understands the rights of students and families, and roles and responsibilities of professionals that serve them; consults with mentors for applications for some current issues.
 Limited understanding of the rights of students and families, and roles and responsibilities of professionals that serve them.
-Understands and can explain rights of students with disabilities and their parents, Understands and can explain roles and responsibilities of teachers and other professionals and staff related to serving students with disabilities, nal Learning and Ethica rofossional Ethical Drinsi nlas and Duratica Standards to inform enocial advantion numerics to rojessionai Etnicai Princi pies ana i Practice Standards to inform special education practice, to engage in lifelong led arning, and to advance 3 - Target 2 - Acceptable 1 - Unacceptable Rating Performance Indicators 6.3 Candidate understands that diversity is a part of families, cultures, and schools, and that complex human issues can interact with the delivery of special education services.
-Recognizes and thoughtfully responds to the intersection of diversity issues (e.g., family/ school culture, language) with special education services Seeks support from mentors to thoughtfully respond to the intersection of diversity issues (e.g., family/ school culture, language) with special education services Is disinterested in/ disrespectful of the intersection of the diverse human characteristics with special education services identify Establishes respectful and productive relationships with all parents and guardians.
+Understands and can explain rights of students with disabilities and their parents, Understands and can explain roles and responsibilities of teachers and other professionals and staff related to serving students with disabilities,

+The candidate uses f oundational knowledge e of the field and the p rofessional Ethical Princi ples and Practice Standards to inform special education practice, to engage in lifelong led arning, and to advance the profession.
+3 - Target 2 - Acceptable 1 - Unacceptable Rating Performance Indicators 6.3 Candidate understands that diversity is a part of families, cultures, and schools, and that complex human issues can interact with the delivery of special education services.
+Recognizes and thoughtfully responds to the intersection of diversity issues (e.g., family/ school culture, language) with special education services Seeks support from mentors to thoughtfully respond to the intersection of diversity issues (e.g., family/ school culture, language) with special education services Is disinterested in/ disrespectful of the intersection of the diverse human characteristics with special education services Establishes respectful and productive relationships with all parents and guardians.
 Understands impact of language and culture on identification and services for students with disabilities and their families.
 6.4 Candidate understands the significance of lifelong learning and participate in professional activities and learning communities.
 Demonstrates active engagement in professional development activities and lifelong learning to benefit students they serve.
 Demonstrates limited engagement in professional development activities and life- long learning to benefit students they serve.
 Resists engagement in professional development activities and life-long learning to benefit students they serve.
 Verbal and written communication reflects professional standards.
 Performs duties in a manner that is consistent with sound ethical and professional practices and legal requirements of the field.
 Seeks opportunities to participate in learning communities for professional growth -attends and presents at state or local conference.
 Leads, manages and fulfills full range of responsibilities in special educator role.